 Swimwear that is good for the ocean

 Londre has a recycling program so that suits are made into new materials at the end of their season.
 There is also a repair program so that the suits are guaranteed to last longer than one season.
 I love that all shipping materials are compostable too.
 The suits are adorable, made for all bodies, and super affordable.
 You can also buy just the top or just the bottom or mix and match.
 I own the multi-way one-piece and it is sexy and sassy.
-Sells for $139.
+Regular price $168 (but watch for sales).

 Paper sustainable swimwear is made from recycled plastic water bottles!
 Plus for every purchase made, Paper pays for the planting of five trees.
 You can track your reforestation efforts after your purchase, and you can sleep well knowing you are planting, recycling, and providing employment (in Madagascar, Mozambique, or Kenya).
 Swimwear ranges from around $100-$250.